Technical analysis is the framework in which traders study price movement.

 Technical analysts look for similar patterns that have formed in the past and will form trade ideas believing that price could possibly act the same way that it did before.

 Technical analysis is NOT so much about prediction as it is about PROBABILITY.

 Technical analysis is the study of historical price action in order to identify patterns and determine probabilities of the future direction of price.

 So how the heck does one “study historical price action“?

 In the world of trading, when someone says “technical analysis”, the first thing that comes to mind is a chart.Technical analysts use charts because they are the easiest way to visualize historical data!

-Technical analysts live, eat, and breathe charts which is they’re are often called chartists.
+Technical analysts live, eat, and breathe charts which is why they are often called chartists.

 You can look at past data to help you spot trends and patterns which could help you find some great trading opportunities.